ob-fun-ws18/studienarbeit-stadtlandfluss/README.md

 A free Api Key can be requested at: https://www.bingmapsportal.com/

-For the Code to work properly a the key needs to be stored in the environment variable: "BING_API_KEY".
+For the Code to work properly the key needs to be stored in the environment variable: "BING_API_KEY".